Aatrox103/SASFT/README.md

 - **utils.py**: Utilities shared by training scripts.

 > **Note:**
 > The directory `./data` is meant to store training datasets, and `./sae_acts` stores SAE-associated data used during training and analysis.
 These are **not included** in the repository due to anonymization requirements and size constraints.
-However, a key training dataset is made available with the supplementary materials of our paper, so you can refer to that for data formatting.
+However, a key training dataset is provided in the supplementary materials associated with our paper on OpenReview, so you can refer to that for data formatting.

 ## Usage